evaera/Cmdr/SECURITY.md

 ### Email

-We're planning on creating an email address for reports to be submitted to, but initial testing was unsuccessful.
+We tried to create an email address for reports to be submitted to, but testing was unsuccessful.

 We'll update this policy if and when we have any other lines for you to get in touch.

 ## What to expect

 After we've received your report, we'll start investigating as soon as possible.
 We are volunteers at the end of the day.

-Your report will be shared with an internal group of trusted contributors and advisers, they'll help us to handle your report and get the issue fixed.
+Your report may be shared with an internal group of trusted contributors and advisers, they'll help us to handle your report and get the issue fixed.
 We'll do our best to keep you up-to-date with the progress of your report, but can't make any guarantees; you're welcome to infrequently enquire on the status of your report.

 We will notify you when we have identified a fix to the vulnerability.
 You may be invited to confirm that our solution covers the vulnerability adequately.